The video below shows how to converse with a person with dementia (time: 2 minutes).

 Appear engaged in the conversation, because if you don’t, the dementia patient will be able to tell.
 This will result in a negative experience for the individual and the conversation will end.

 Don’t be surprised if strong emotions result in an emotional outburst (crying, laughing, etc.) by the individual with dementia.
-It can be difficult for someone with Alzheimer’s disease to maintain control over his or her emotions.
+It can be difficult for someone with Alzheimer’s disease to maintain control over their emotions.

 This video that shows how to converse with a person with dementia (time: 2 minutes).